Cognirush-Labs-LLP/icompress-win/README.md

 Use one of these methods to install Mass Image Compressor.

 #### Option 1: SourceForge.net
 Download latest unsigned installer from [SourceForge.net](https://sourceforge.net/projects/icompress/) (free).
-As the installer is unsigned and release below other sources, Windows security may kick-in and may have to take additional steps to install this.
+As the installer is unsigned and releases first, Windows security may kick-in and may have to take additional steps to install this.
 Choose other options if you are not comfortable.

 #### Option 2: Github or Winget
 You can download the installer from this Github pobject (see [releases](https://github.com/Cognirush-Labs-LLP/icompress-win/releases)) or use below script to install via winget.